 But that doesn’t mean every UA optimization tactic you’ll run across is worth doing.

 This is especially true if you’ve got limited resources.
-If you’re on a small team, or you’ve got budget constraints or time constraints, those limitations will preclude you from trying every optimization trick in the book.
+If you are on a small team, or you’ve got budget constraints or time constraints, those limitations will preclude you from trying every optimization trick in the book.

-Even if you’re the exception, and you’ve got all the resources you need, there’s always the issue of focus.
+Even if you are the exception, and you have got all the resources you need, there’s always the issue of focus.

 The focus may actually be our most precious commodity.
 Amid all the noise of day-to-day campaign management, choosing the right thing to focus on makes all the difference.
 There’s no point in clogging up your to-do list with optimization tactics that won’t make a significant difference.